This page is sponsored by:

 biography

-Born George Montgomery Letz in Montana in 1916, George Montgomery attended the University of Montana and indulged in boxing before making his way to Hollywood in 1935.
+George Montgomery Born George Montgomery Letz in Brady, Montana, on August 29, 1916, George Montgomery was the youngest of 14 children, all of whom were raised on a ranch.
+After briefly attending the University of Montana, he indulged in boxing before making his way to Hollywood in 1935.
 That same year, he made his first film appearance in The Singing Vagabond, a Republic western starring Gene Autry.
 Throughout the late 1930s, he took bit roles and did a lot of stuntwork in a number of Republic westerns, billed as 'George Letz.'
 In 1939, he signed with 20th Century Fox and shortened his name to George Montgomery.
-Fox featured Montgomery in dramas (such as Star Dust and Young People) as well as westerns (including The Cisco Kid and the Lady and The Cowboy and the Blonde).
-He also starred in musicals, such as Orchestra Wives (1942; with Ann Rutherford) and Coney Island (1943; with Betty Grable).
-Military service during World War II interrupted his career, and while in the service, he married singer Dinah Shore in 1943.
-After returning from the war, Montgomery found himself back in 'B' westerns, rather than the 'A' pictures he'd been making at Fox before the war.
+Fox featured Montgomery in dramas such as Star Dust (1940; with Linda Darnell, John Payne, and Mary Beth Hughes) and Young People (1940; with Shirley Temple) as well as westerns including The Cisco Kid and the Lady (1939; with Cesar Romero and Virginia Field) and The Cowboy and the Blonde (1941; with Mary Beth Hughes).
+He also starred in musicals, such as Orchestra Wives (1942; with Ann Rutherford and Lynn Bari) and Coney Island (1943; with Betty Grable and Cesar Romero).

 the films of george montgomery